 Curtis is committed to the health and well-being of its students and offers:

 - Primary medical care through the University of Pennsylvania Student Health Service (Penn SHS) including other health services for acupuncture, allergies, immunizations, nutrition, men's health, massage, sexual health, podiatry, stress reduction, sports medicine, smoking cessation, women's health, travel services, and transgender health.
-Penn SHS is located at 3535 Market Street (on the northeast corner of 36th & Market - entrance to building on 36th Street).
-Call 215-746-3535 to make an appointment or to speak with the on-call clinician.
+Penn SHS is located at 3535 Market Street (on the northeast corner of 36th and Market; entrance to the building is on 36th Street).
+Call (215) 746-3535 to make an appointment or to speak with the on-call clinician.
 Students should bring insurance card and Curtis ID.

 - Partial gym reimbursement at local fitness centers, yoga studios, dance studios, and more